 I highly recommend the Anker Powercore Power Bankas one of my backpacking Europe essentials as it’s one of the most lightweight power banks on the market.

 4. Travel Insurance

 Travel insurance is a must-have item for backpacking Europe, to ensure you are covered for any unfortunate events that might occur during your travels.

-For all my trips where I take out travel insurance, I always use World Nomads as their policies have been specifically designed with backpackers in mind.
+For many backpacking trips, I have used World Nomads as their policies have been specifically designed with backpackers in mind.
 Two great advantages of World Nomads are that they allow you to specifically to cover high-value items and you can extend your policy while on the road if you decide to extend your trip.

 5. Kindle E-Reader